adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #8 Add a bit of generic css to each of the component.css files in order to better see the different components

 #9 Install @material-ui/core on the front-end to be able to import icons.
 Also install @material-ui/icons

+#10 Major Time Spent Observation: spent alot of time trying to figure out the CSS to properly position everything.
+It is very helpful to 'border' all the <div>(s) to be able to see where things are and to move them around